codewizard13/ehw-tutnot-wp-wptuts--listing-site-2019/NOTES.md

 - Now if we add a new property, we will see the "Property Types" selector metabox on the right

-#### Creating some dummy posts
+#### Creating a property: Apartment

 - Ground Apartment, 2 para, price 350k, London, add 4 pix in gallery
+- Add filler text in content
+- Prop Type: Apartments
+- Choose Featured image
+- Price: 350000
+- Location: London
+- Gallery: Choose a few images
+- PUBLISH

+---

+#### ADD a few more properties:

-- Beach Front Studio, Bristol
+- Beach Front Studio, Bristol, 1,350,880
-- Modern House, Cardiff
+- Modern House, Cardiff, 1,209,771
+- Beachfront Condo, Miami, Fl, 250,899
+- Farmhouse in Kent, 1,322,900

 - Now look at Properties list page and all our relevant info should be in the columns